anshuS1310/Urban_company_Prototype/README.md

 **Live Demo** - https://urban-company-prototype.vercel.app/

-A clickable UI prototype of the Urban Company app, built as part of a PM internship assignment.
+A clickable UI prototype of the Urban Company app.
 Made with plain HTML, CSS and vanilla JS — no frameworks, no libraries.

 ---